 Let's make a type-by-type runtime structure comparison :

-• null : similar in both Lua and Neko, since there is only one instance shared by all the code.
-The comparison can be done by physical-equality.
+: similar in both Lua and Neko, since there is only one instance shared by all the code.
+The comparison can be done by physical-equality.bool

-• bool : Neko has two unique instances: true and false, so no allocation is performed for these two and comparisons can be made physically.
-Lua does not have allocation for these values also, but copying occurs.
+, so no allocation is performed for these two and comparisons can be made physically.
+Lua does not have allocation for these values also, but copying occurs.float

-• float : copying values in Lua means that the float type is not allocated by the GC.
-This is not the case with Neko where the only unboxed type is int.
-This is not something that can be changed easily since it's the result of Lua's design of copying value-structures instead of passing value-pointers.
+.
+This is not something that can be changed easily since it's the result of Lua's design of copying value-structures instead of passing value-pointers.string

 Calling a function in Neko with an invalid number of parameters will result in a runtime error.
 This way of doing it permits a more natural way of extending Neko with C functions, as we will see in the API part of this comparison.